 Most customers never use their full resource allocation.
 The average shared hosting account uses 12% of its CPU limit.
 Storage usage averages 31% of allocated space.

-Overselling isn't evil.
-It's essential economics.
+Overselling is not evil.
+It is basic economics.
 Smart providers monitor actual usage patterns.
-They provision based on real demand, not theoretical limits.
+They provision against real demand, not theoretical limits.

 Our monitoring showed distinct usage patterns by customer type.
 Personal blogs used minimal resources.
 Small businesses averaged 35% higher consumption.
 E-commerce sites spiked during sales events.

 This data drove our pricing tiers.
-We created specialized packages for different customer segments.
+We built specialised packages for different customer segments.
 Same infrastructure, different positioning and pricing.

 The Hosting Hierarchy Performance